Scott Gunderson: Ethics accusation

 Gunderson has sponsored bills to lower the hunting age in Wisconsin to eight and to allow people to carry concealed handguns.
-In 2005, he refused to turn over a draft of concealed carry legislation on the grounds that draft bills are confidential, even though he had previously shown the draft to lobbyists for the National Rifle Association to solicit their feedback.
+In 2005, he refused to turn over a draft of concealed carry legislation on the grounds that draft bills are confidential, even though he had previously shown the draft to lobbyists for the National Rifle Association of America to solicit their feedback.
 The state Ethics Board ruled in 2006 that Gunderson as owner of Gundy's Sport didn't have enough of a financial interest in gun-related proposals to have a conflict.
 He said his store would not directly benefit from the legislation, and had sold fewer than 50 guns in the prior year.

 Residency dispute

-In 2006, Gunderson's Democratic opponent filed a charge that Gunderson did not live in the 83rd Assembly District, which he was elected to represent, and that he was violating election laws by voting in the Village of Waterford.
+In 2006, Gunderson's Democratic opponent filed a charge that Gunderson did not live in the 83rd Assembly District, which he was elected to represent, and that he was violating election laws by voting in the village of Waterford.
 Gunderson acknowledged that his farm and farmhouse is in the 63rd District; but points out that he has an apartment in Waterford, which has been his official address and voting residence for some time.
 When his Norway farm home was redistricted out of the 83rd district, he had told the Milwaukee Journal Sentinel that he would be moving to a new home inside the district.
 The Racine County District Attorney refused to file charges, and Gunderson was re-elected despite the challenge.